 Some over-the-counter products are standardized to several "key" constituents, but most herbalists agree, using the whole extract is best.
 Valerenic acid and other aromatic compounds support the limbic system of the brain and the normal enzyme-induced breakdown of Gamma-aminobutyric acid (GABA).
 The non-volatile valepotriates contribute to the sedative activity of the central nervous system, though this mode of action is not as clearly known.

 The Botanical Safety Handbook, published by the American Herbal Products Association, lists Valerian as "Class 1 - Herbs that can be safely consumed when used appropriately."

 The Expanded Commission E Monographs, published by the American Botanical Council, provides an extensive summary of Valerian root.
-The World Health Organization reports there is clinical data to support valerian for a number of uses, including to support healthy sleep and to soothe occasional anxiety and nervous system discomforts (WHO 1999).
+The World Health Organization reports there is clinical data to support Valerian for a number of uses, including to support healthy sleep and to soothe nervous system discomforts (WHO 1999).

 WishGarden Herbs' formulas containing Valerian:

 - James Ahn, et al. Natural Product-Derived Treatments for Attention-Deficit/Hyperactivity Disorder: Safety, Efficacy, and Therapeutic Potential of Combination.
 Neural Plast.
 2016; 2016: 1320423.

 - Olaf Kelber, et al. Valerian: No Evidence for Clinically Relevant Interactions.
 2014; 2014: 879396.